Translation

 1. Configure WPML Plugin

-The easiest way to translate theme to the language of your choice is to use "WPML" plugin.
+The easiest way to translate theme to the language of your choice is to use "WPML" plugin.arrow-up-right

-- To begin, be sure you have the WPML Plugin installed and activated, along with the WPML String Translation plugin.
+- To begin, be sure you have the WPML Pluginarrow-up-right installed and activated, along with the WPML String Translation plugin.

 - How to set and translate main features of the theme